Learn more about our Travel Heath Advisory Update and 2020 Oberammergau.

 Please note: This tour is not available on Saturdays.

 Take a walk on the Buda side and go inside Parliament

 Arguably Budapest’s most historic building, the Parliament towers over the Danube with its intriguing blend of architectural styles and 365 spires — one for every day of the year.
-Unforgettable Moment: Tour the inside of the Parliament building in this Vantage-exclusive experience that allows us fast-track entrance.
-We’ll also explore Castle Hill, Fisherman’s Bastion, and the Citadel.
+Tour the inside of the Parliament building in this Vantage-exclusive experience that allows us fast-track entrance.
+We’ll also explore Castle Hill and Fisherman’s Bastion.

 Board your return flight home from Budapest's airport, or set off on an optional post-trip extension to Poland.